mikke89/RmlUiDoc/pages/rcss/animations_transitions_transforms.md

 ### Animations
 {:#animation}

+Most properties in RCSS can be animated.
+This includes in particular properties representing:

+- Numbers, lengths, and percentages
+- Angles
+- Colors
+- Keywords
+- Transforms
+- Decorators
+- Filters

+Notably, box shadows do not currently support being animated.

-Most RCSS properties can be animated, this includes properties representing numbers, lengths, percentages, angles, colors, transforms, and keywords.
-Animations can be specified entirely in RCSS, with keyframes.
+Animations can be specified entirely in RCSS, using the following property together with keyframes.

 `animation`{:.prop}